-Clicking on 'Publications' at the top of the page will give you the option to select a database to browse the publications it contains.
+Clicking on 'Publications' at the top of the page will give you the option to search through all publications:

 All publications indexed, or which include the full text, are listed alphabetically.
 You can also search for particular journals by typing their name into the box and clicking 'Browse.'
 Clicking on the title of the journal will open its detailed record and show all its publication years.